botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Refresh Password broken logic

->If the application **Refresh Password** feature is flawed, this vulnerability can be exploited without any user clicking on link or interaction.
+>If the application [Refresh Password](#subtly-invalid-login) feature is flawed, this vulnerability can be exploited to identify valid accounts or obtain password reset token.
 This can lead to identifying valid users accounts or privilege escalation.

+>This is the type of vulnerability that do not require active user on application to interact with the exploit, and without any user clicking on link or interaction.
+Take note of vulnerabilities that do not require active user on application for the BSCP exam, as this mean in the next stage of the exam it is possible to use for example [other](#cors) interactive phishing links send to victim.

 >***Identify*** in the `source code` for the ```/forgot-password``` page the username is a hidden field.

 ![Password reset hidden username](images/passwoed-reset-hidden-username.png)